 Iteration 0

 Iteration 0 is the agile term for the initial period necessary between when the project is scoped and development begins.
-It is the ramp-up time for the team in terms of infrastructure, builds, test environments, team building, agile and getting the first stories ready for Iteration 1.
+It is the ramp-up time for the team in terms of infrastructure, builds, test environments, team building, agile process establishment and getting the first stories ready for Iteration 1.

 Iteration Planning Meeting (IPM)